 We acknowledge and pay our respects to the Elders, Ancestors and leaders of the Kulin Nations on whose unceded lands ILBIJERRI Theatre Company is based.

 We extend this respect to all Aboriginal and Torres Strait Islander people, recognising their resilience and ongoing connection to land, water and culture, despite ongoing colonial interruption and genocide.

 Always was, always will be, sacred Indigenous land.

 Aboriginal and Torres Strait Islander Peoples should be advised that this website may contain images of deceased persons.

 BIW A GITHALAY (The Crab and the Mangrove Tree) is a universal and interactive theatrical experience for children aged five and over.

 BIW A GITHALAY tells a culturally significant story that is shared across the diaspora of Saibai communities in Cairns, Brisbane, Bamaga and Thursday Island.
 It is a children’s bedtime story told in two Torres Strait language translations of Kalaw Kawaw Ya and Torres Strait Creole, about the need for balance and harmony within the natural world.
 This story has been shared for generations but holds a powerful contemporary relevance with increasing climate change.

 The work is a project for Community, driven and made by Community.
 How the project develops at every stage is decided by the Community with Cultural accountability from Elders.
-The project is guided by a strong community of Saibai Island mothers, aunties and grandmothers in collaboration with First Nations theatre industry professionals.
+The project is guided by a strong community of Saibai Island mothers, aunties and grandmothers in collaboration with First Peoples theatre industry professionals.

 WATCH DEVELOPMENT VIDEO